Loading data manually

-On this section, you'll learn how to create and execute an one-time manual loading job to the Data Loading & Preparation module.
+On this section, you'll learn how to create and execute an one-time manual loading job to the Data Loading & Transformation module.

 Create a data source!